paullally/Brew-Brewery/README.md

  - Some parts of the code layout were taken from the MDBoostrap [design block](https://mdbootstrap.com/docs/jquery/design-blocks/) page.
  - The Animation for the logo on the home page was taken from [Animista](https://animista.net/play/entrances).
  - Help with the footer was gotten from [Keep that damn footer at the bottom](https://medium.com/@zerox/keep-that-damn-footer-at-the-bottom-c7a921cb9551).
- - The Modals were inspired by a post from [stackoverflow](https://stackoverflow.com/questions/40645032/creating-multiple-modals-on-a-single-page).
+ - The Modals were inspired by this post from [stackoverflow](https://stackoverflow.com/questions/40645032/creating-multiple-modals-on-a-single-page).
- - The overlay for the products was taken form [github](https://miketricking.github.io/bootstrap-image-hover/)
+ - The overlay for the products was taken form this [github repo](https://miketricking.github.io/bootstrap-image-hover/)
- - Help with the header scroll was taken from [stackoverflow](https://stackoverflow.com/questions/61760693/bootstrap-4-smart-scroll).
+ - Help with the header scroll was taken from this  [stackoverflow](https://stackoverflow.com/questions/61760693/bootstrap-4-smart-scroll).

  ## **Content**